-All residents had been assessed by a nurse practitioner (NP) within five working days of admission.
-The NP reviews the residents at least three-monthly or earlier if required.
-An urgent care centre provides after-hours support when needed.
-The NP (interviewed) commented positively on the care, communication, and the quality of the service provided.
+All residents had been assessed by a general practitioner (GP) within five working days of admission.
+The GP reviews the residents at least three-monthly or earlier if required.
+The GP interviewed provides after-hours support when needed and commented positively on the care, communication, and the quality of the service provided.
 Specialist referrals are initiated as needed.
 Allied health interventions were documented and integrated into care plans.
-A podiatrist visits regularly and a dietitian, speech language therapist, older person mental health nurse specialist, local hospice and wound care specialist nurse is available as required through Te Whatu Ora - Southern.
-The physiotherapist is contracted to attend to residents five mornings per week.
-A new service by Te Whatu Ora - Southern provides a physiotherapist or occupational therapist for recently discharged patients still undergoing rehabilitation at the facility.
+A podiatrist visits regularly and a dietitian, speech language therapist, local hospice, and wound care specialist nurse are available as required through Te Whatu Ora - Capital, Coast and Hutt Valley.
+The physiotherapist is contracted to attend to residents three mornings per week.

 Caregivers interviewed could describe a verbal and written handover at the beginning of each duty that maintains a continuity of service delivery; this was sighted on the day of audit.
 Caregivers complete task lists within the progress notes on every shift.
-RNs document at least daily for hospital level and at least weekly and as necessary for rest home and dementia level care residents.
-There is regular documented input from the NP, and allied health professionals.
+RNs document at least daily for hospital level and at least weekly and as necessary for rest home residents.
+There is regular documented input from the GP, and allied health professionals.
 There was evidence the RN has added to the progress notes when there was an incident or changes in health status or to complete regular RN reviews of the care provided.

 Residents interviewed reported their needs and expectations were being met.
-When a resident's condition alters, the RN initiates a review with the NP.
-The electronic progress notes reviewed provided evidence that family/whānau have been notified of changes to health, including infections, accident/incidents, NP visit, medication changes and any changes to health status.
+When a resident's condition alters, the RN initiates a review with the GP.
+The electronic progress notes reviewed provided evidence that family/whānau have been notified of changes to health, including infections, accident/incidents, GP visit, medication changes and any changes to health status.
 This was confirmed through the interviews with family/whānau members.